-THAT: the afternoon portion of the Regular Council Meeting of June 8, 2020 be held at the Salmon Arm Secondary Sullivan Campus in the theatre.
+THAT: the afternoon portion of the Regular Council Meeting of June 8, 2020 be

 10. INTRODUCTION OF BYLAWS

 1. City of Salmon Arm Parks Regulation Amendment Bylaw No. 4376 - Final Reading and City of Salmon Arm Parks Regulation Amendment Bylaw No. 4379 - First, Second and Third Readings [Dogs on Leash; Shuswap Memorial Cemetery]